jfainberg/jfainberg.github.io/_includes/content.markdown

-I am building something new.
-Stay tuned!
+I am the co-founder of [The Forecasting Company].

 ### Past